pyros-cyber/lsn/README.md

 > The CLI interface of all the exercises has been built using [Taywee/args](https://github.com/Taywee/args)

 ## License ##
 This repository is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and is available for free.
+For more details see [here](https://github.com/pyros-cyber/lsn/blob/main/LICENSE.md)